MaryamAmjad2/Sign_Detection./README.md

-Sign Detection Project - ASL Gestures
+# Sign Detection Project - ASL Gestures

-This project detects three American Sign Language (ASL) gestures: "Hello," "Thank You," and "I Love You."
-Using MediaPipe Holistic, TensorFlow, OpenCV, NumPy, and Pandas, it captures and classifies hand and facial landmarks in real-time.
+This project detects three American Sign Language (ASL) gestures: **"Hello," "Thank You,"** and **"I Love You."** It utilizes **MediaPipe Holistic** to capture hand, face, and pose landmarks, while **TensorFlow** is used for deep learning-based gesture classification. **OpenCV** handles real-time video processing, and **NumPy & Pandas** assist with data preprocessing and storage.

-Features
+## Features
-Real-time sign detection using MediaPipe Holistic.
+- **Real-time ASL sign detection** using MediaPipe Holistic.

-Deep learning-based classification with TensorFlow.
+- **Deep learning-based classification** with TensorFlow.

-OpenCV for video stream processing.
+- **OpenCV integration** for processing live video streams.

-NumPy & Pandas for efficient data handling.
+- **NumPy & Pandas** for efficient data handling and preprocessing.

-Tech Stack
+## Tech Stack
-MediaPipe Holistic - Extracts hand, face, and pose keypoints.
+- **MediaPipe Holistic** – Extracts hand, face, and pose keypoints.

-TensorFlow - Trains a deep learning model for sign recognition.
+- **TensorFlow** – Trains and classifies ASL gestures.

-OpenCV - Handles real-time video input.
+- **OpenCV** – Handles video input for real-time detection.

-NumPy & Pandas - Assist in data preprocessing.
+- **NumPy & Pandas** – Assist in data preprocessing and storage.

+## Usage
+1. Capture ASL gestures using a webcam.
+2. Extract keypoints using MediaPipe Holistic.
+3. Train a deep learning model with TensorFlow.
+4. Detect and classify signs in real-time.

+## Applications
+- Assistive technology for speech-impaired individuals.
+- ASL learning and educational tools.
+- Gesture-based human-computer interaction.

+Contributions are welcome! 🚀